-If asbestos is suspected in the working area after looking at the Asbestos Register, work should stop immediately and be made safe and secure following the Asbestos Emergency procedures, (see Appendix 2).
+If asbestos is suspected in the working area after looking at the Asbestos Register, work should stop immediately and be made safe and secure following the Asbestos Emergency procedures, (Appendix 5).
 The Contractor should inform the Trust Representative immediately, who in turn will notify the Trust Asbestos Coordinator and external Asbestos Consultants.

-The management of Asbestos should be carried out in full compliance with the Trust's Asbestos Policy and Asbestos Management Plan.
+The management of Asbestos should be carried out in full compliance with the Trust's Asbestos Policy, Asbestos Management Plan and Asbestos Safety Information Manual.

-4.15 Lifting Operations
+4.16 Lifting Operations